carbon-language/carbon-lang/docs/design/generics/details.md

 [associated entity](terminology.md#associated-entity).
 In this example, `Vector` has two associated methods, `Add` and `Scale`.

-An interface defines a facet type, that is a type whose values are types.
-The values of an interface are any types implementing the interface, and so provide definitions for all the functions (and other members) declared in the interface.
+An interface defines a [facet type](terminology.md#facet-type), that is a type whose values are [facets](terminology.md#facet).
+Every type implementing the interface, and so has definitions for all the functions (and other members) declared in the interface, has a corresponding facet value.
+So if the type `Point` implements interface `Vector`, the facet value `Point as Vector` has type `Vector`.

 ## Implementing interfaces